rebeburns/my-first-repo/README.md

 ### Geography
 Currently in Spain, soon to be in California.
 ### Reading
--*Crime and Punishment*
+- *Crime and Punishment*
 ### Food
--Delicious salads
+- Delicious salads
--Vegetarian stuff
+- Vegetarian stuff